evcruz3/swinnerton-clima-iam/codeigniter-example/DEVELOPER_GUIDE.md

 }
 ```

-Then redirect to the original URL after login:
+You can optionally redirect to the original URL after login:

 ```php
 <?php